 Custodial Credit Risk - Custodial credit risk is the risk that in the event of a bank failure, the Authority's deposits may not be returned to it.
 GASB Statement No. 40, "Deposit and Investment Risk Disclosures - an amendment of GASB Statement No. 3", directs that deposits be disclosed as exposed to custodial credit risk if they are not covered by depository insurance and the deposits are either uncollateralized, collateralized by securities held by the pledging financial institution or collateralized by securities held by the pledging financial institution's trust department but not in the Authority's name.
-The Authority's aggregate bank balances that were not covered by depository insurance were not exposed to custodial credit risk at December 31, 2020.
+All of the Authority's aggregate bank balances were covered by depository insurance at December 31, 2021.